Gate tags behind consent

 Each new pixel is a fresh chance to leak a pre-consent request, so re-test whenever marketing adds one.

-Pre-consent tracking checker is one check.
-Janitor watches pre-consent tracking automatically across every client site and puts it in a branded report.
+Janitor watches pre-consent tracking automatically across every client site and puts it in a branded report you can send.

 FAQ